alancipher/Website_python/README.md

 # Website_python
-simple website with python, flask and mysql
+simple website with python, flask and sqlite using SQALCHEMY